 Long live tracks.

-Earlier today on Twitter their was a discussion going round centring on how difficult it is to find out when a singles’ release date is.
-And whilst a “discussion on Twitter” isn’t normally the best foundation for, well, anything it reminded me about something I’ve been meaning to write about for a while now but never gotten around to it.
-Namely that singles, as most people think of them at least, don’t really exist any more (or at the very least are on their deathbed).
+Earlier today on Twitter I saw a discussion going round centring on how difficult it is to find out when a single's release date is.
+And while a 'discussion on Twitter' isn’t normally the best foundation for, well, anything, it reminded me about something I’ve been meaning to write about for a while now.
+Namely that singles, as most people think of them at least, don’t really exist any more (or are, at the very least, on their deathbed).

-Think about it for a second – if a track gets stuck up on YouTube, is that automatically a single?
+Think about it for a second: if a track gets put up on YouTube, is that automatically a single?
 Probably not, right?
 Ok, how about if it’s put up for sale on iTunes at the same time?
-That’s a cautious “yes”, that’s a single, but then that swiftly turns into a “ah, probably not” if it turns out that track isn’t being taken to radio.
+That’s a cautious 'yes, that’s a single', but then that swiftly turns into a 'ah, probably not' if it turns out that track isn’t being taken to radio.
 Confusing, isn’t it?

 Ah yes; radio.
-They make all this a bit more complicated.
+This makes all this a bit more complicated.

-To say that radio is still locked in to the old way of dealing with singles would be overstating things somewhat, but generally speaking (and I’m talking about UK radio here specifically) they still work a playlist format that was devised back in the day of the CD single (if not before).
-So you have a roughly 8 week single campaign leading to what used to be the single release date, but is now commonly referred to as the “focus date” or “impact date”, because quite often the track is actually available to buy already – either just as single, or as a single track purchase from an album that’s out already.
+To say that radio is still locked in to the old way of dealing with singles would be overstating things somewhat, but generally speaking (and I’m talking about UK radio here) it still works a playlist format that was devised back in the day of the CD single (if not before).
+So you have a roughly eight-week single campaign leading to what used to be the single release date, but is now commonly referred to as the 'focus date' or 'impact date', because quite often the track is actually available to buy already – either just as single, or as a single track purchase from an album that’s out already.

-So pretty straight forward?
-You premiere a track, it goes online streaming and for sale digitally, the radio campaign starts and reaches a focus some 8 weeks later.
-Except… if you want to have a “hit”.
+So pretty straightforward?
+You premiere a track, it goes online streaming and for sale digitally, the radio campaign starts and reaches a focus some eight weeks later.
+Except… if you want to have a 'hit'.
 In some situations.

 Look, I said this got complicated.

-But then of course, if you’re Lady Gaga/Justin Bieber/etc you can quite happily release a track and the same time it premieres (the oft. mentioned “on air on sale”) and it’ll all work out.
+But then of course, if you’re Lady Gaga/Justin Bieber/etc you can quite happily release a track at the same time it premieres (the oft. mentioned 'on air on sale') and it’ll all work out.
 Success gives you flexibility, and if you’re not playing the chart game you can enjoy that flexibility as well – it’s just if you’re stuck in between those two camps where it gets tricky.

-What this all boils down to though is that singles don’t mean anything… except if you’re talking about a 7”.
+What this all boils down to though is that singles don’t mean anything… except if you’re talking about a 7-inch.
 I think we can all agree that that is a single, can’t we?